 - 4.11.
 The NPPF defines 'green infrastructure' as a "network of multifunctional green space, urban and rural, which is capable of delivering a wide range of environmental quality of life benefits for local communities." - 4.12.
-Within the Lower Beeding Parish, green infrastructure includes trees, woodlands, hedges, verges, parks, recreational space, watercourses, and Public Right of Ways (PRoWs).
+Within the Lower Beeding Parish, green infrastructure includes trees, woodlands, hedges and Public Right of Ways (PRoWs).

-Fig.12: View from Public Bridleway overlooking Eastlands Farm
+Fig 12: View from Bridleway

 - 4.13.
-The green infrastructure of the Parish is a building block to the creation of the area's sense of place.
+The green infrastructure of the

+Parish is a building block to the creation of the area's sense of place.
 Parish residents value this characteristic and recognise its significant contribution to the local community. - 4.14.
 In addition, the Parish's green infrastructure enhances the visual appearance of the Parish; provides access for residents to sport, recreation and quiet enjoyment; connects networks for wildlife; helps to reduce flood risk; and facilitates non-car modes of travel. - 4.15.
-Furthermore well managed green infrastructure contributes to wider economic and social benefits, including crime reduction, improved physical and mental health, economic competitiveness and greater attractiveness to tourists. - 4.16.
+Furthermore, well managed green infrastructure contributes to wider economic and social benefits, including crime reduction, improved physical and mental health, economic competitiveness and greater attractiveness to tourists. - 4.16.
 LBPC seeks to both conserve and enhance existing green infrastructure assets, and ensure new development contributes to the enhancement of this network.